Kuhn's Equivalence Theorem for Games in Product Form: Kuhn's equivalence theorem

 Suppose that the player \( \player \) satisfies perfect recall, as in Definition~\ref{de:PerfectRecall}.
 Then, for any probability~$\nu$ on \( \np{\Omega, \tribu{\NatureField}} \), for any A-mixed strategy \( \astrategyothers = \sequence{\astrategyothers_{\agent}}{\agent\in \AGENT^{-\player}} \) of the other players and for any A-mixed strategy \( \astrategyplayer=\sequence{\astrategyplayer_{\agent}}{\agent\in \AGENT^{\player}} \), of the player~\( \player \), there exists an A-behavioral strategy \( \astrategyprim=\sequence{\astrategyprim_{\agent}}{\agent\in\AGENT^{\player}} \) of the player~\( \player \) such that

 where the pushforward probability \( \QQ^{\nu}_{\couple{\astrategyplayer}{\astrategyothers}} \) has been defined in~\eqref{eq:push_forward_probability}. \end{theorem}

-Theorem~\ref{th:KET} applies to the case where the focus player (the one satisfying perfect recall) makes her actions in finite sets, so that we cover the original result in~\cite{Kuhn:1953}.
-Regarding the case where the focus player makes her actions in infinite (Borel) sets, the only result that we know of is~\cite{Aumann:1964} (to the best of our knowledge, see the discussion at the end of~\S6.4 in \cite[p.~159]{Alos-Ferrer-Ritzberger:2016}).
+{As a particular result, Theorem~\ref{th:KET} applies to the special case where the focus player (the one satisfying perfect recall) chooses her actions from finite sets,} so that we cover the original result in~\cite{Kuhn:1953}.
+Regarding the case where the focus player {decides among infinitely many alternatives}, the only result that we know of is~\cite{Aumann:1964} (to the best of our knowledge, see the discussion at the end of~\S6.4 in \cite[p.~159]{Alos-Ferrer-Ritzberger:2016}).
 We emphasize proximities and differences.
-In~\cite{Aumann:1964}, the focus player make her actions in Borel sets, and plays a countable number of times where the order of actions is fixed in advance.
-In our result, the focus player also makes her actions in Borel sets and the order of actions is not fixed in advance, but she plays a finite number of times.
+In~\cite{Aumann:1964}, the focus player takes her decisions in Borel sets, and plays a countable number of times where the order of actions is fixed in advance.
+In our result, the focus player also takes her decisions in Borel sets and the order of actions is not fixed in advance, but she plays a finite number of times.